Amirmasoud-R/Portfolio/_pages/about.md

 Cybersecurity Interests
 ------
-I'm an avid personal privacy and security advocate who is also interested in fileds such as Malware Analysis, Reverse Engineering, Zero Knowledge Architecture Virtualization, Bug Bounty, Post-quantum cryptography (PQC), GFW Evasion.
+I'm an avid personal privacy and security advocate who is also interested in fileds such as Malware Analysis, Reverse Engineering, Zero Knowledge Architecture Virtualization, Bug Bounty, Purple Team, Post-quantum cryptography (PQC), GFW Evasion.

 Other Personal Interests
 ------